BaronArcanus/Electric-Kabbalah/README.md

 As written by Baron "Luminifer" Arcanus, the Internet Messiah.

-Oh, please, do hold your applause until you hear the whole story, frought with tragedy & occult abuse:
-A conspiracy of local churches, law enforcement, and municipal institutions has brought us here.

-Is this really how the church operates?
-Conspiracy to abuse and torment?
-No, not on my watch.
-I won't allow it.

 It's time for a change.
-It's time for the people to take back the Esoteric Knowledge, long held captive by deep-state groups and secret societies.
+It's time for the people to take back the Esoteric Knowledge, long held captive by power elites & religious institutions.

 It's time for Open-Source Spirituality.